Inspiring Lives 08: A PhD in Being a Mother

-Well, it can be tricky indeed.
-I guess the key factor is consistency, and my husband is good in that.
+M: Well, it can be tricky indeed.
+I guess the key factor is consistency, and my husband is good at that.
 Once you choose for one particular method, you should follow that.
 Personally, I find it a bit difficult, as I tend to give in when Aveline is begging to be picked up, for example.
 My husband is much more consistent in his attitude, and that works way better.
-Sometimes after a vacation or my family visiting us for a couple of weeks, it can harder to get back to the usual routine.
-However it’s part of our life so we accepted the fact that such periods will come from time to time.
+Sometimes after a vacation or when my family visits us for a couple of weeks, it can be harder to get back to the usual routine.
+However, it’s part of our life so we accepted the fact that such periods will come from time to time.

-What one piece of advice would you give to others thinking of balancing studying with looking after a little one?
+What one piece of advice would you give to others thinking of studying whilst bringing up a little one?

-I had been thinking on the answer to this question the longest as there are so many tricks that work well for us.
+M: I have been thinking about the answer to this question for the longest as there are so many tricks that work well for us.
 The most important point though, in my vision, is to believe everything is possible.
-In this case, you will find your ways, no matter what.
+With this in mind, you will find your ways, no matter what.

-At my lowest moments, I think of all the single moms, moms of five, six, seven children running a business along, working parents with physical limitations and all those mothers that had written and defended a dissertation while having a newborn before me.
-And I think to myself: “If someone could, I can too.
-Actually I am pretty lucky to be given that chance.”
+At my lowest points, I think of all the single mums, mums with five, six or seven children running a business, working parents with physical limitations and all those mothers that had written a dissertation whilst having a newborn before me.
+And I think to myself “If someone else can, I can too.
+I am pretty lucky to be given that chance.”
 This helps a great deal, and not only in my PhD.